adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 heroku create <your_app_name>
 ```

 Replace <you_app_name> with your app name.
 The app name should be in lowercase.
-That’s how easy it is to create an app in heroku.
+That's how easy it is to create an app in heroku.
 All we need to do now is upload our code to the Heroku app that we created just now.

 On your browser go to [www.heroku.com](https://www.heroku.com) and login.
-You’ll see a list of all your apps.
+You'll see a list of all your apps.
 Click on the app you created just now.
-Then go to the ‘Deploy’ tab section.
-If you scroll down you’ll see this :
+Then go to the 'Deploy' tab section.
+If you scroll down you'll see this :

 As I mentioned earlier, there are various methods to deploy your code on heroku.
 We are using the Heroku CLI because its cooler than using GUI 😀 .